gingermamba32/My_personal_website/README.md

 # My Portfolio Site

-A website designed using bootstrap and hosted on heroku used to demonstrate my coding ability
+A website designed using bootstrap and hosted on heroku used as a Portfolio/AboutME website

 Specs